LittlemanOz/LMOz_Kai_Replacer/README.md

 # LMOz_Kai_Replacer
 A Freedom Wars mod that replaces Kai.
-If you're how Kai's appearance will change, the gallary will be at the bottom.
+If you're wondering how Kai's appearance will change, the gallary will be at the bottom.

 INSTALLATION